Movement (clockwork): Mechanical movements

 A wheel train is a gear train that transmits the force of the power source to the escapement.
-Large gears known as wheels mesh with small gears known as pinions.
-The wheels in a typical going train are the centre wheel, third wheel, and fourth wheel.
-A separate set of wheels, the motion work, divides the motion of the minute hand by 12 to move the hour hand and in watches another set, the keyless work, allows the hands to be set.
+Large wheel gears mesh with smaller pinion gears.

+The wheels in a typical going train consist of a centre wheel, third wheel, and fourth wheel.
+A separate set of wheels, the "motion work", divide the minute hand's motion by 12 to move the hour hand.
+Watches are fitted with an additional set known as the "keyless work", which enables the hands to be set.